-To unambiguously link the strength to the product both the substance strength and the reference substance strength need to be specified in the PhPID Global Service system when the active ingredient is a salt/ester/pro-drug.
-The identification of substance or reference substance and their corresponding strength is verified in the SPC.
-The reference strength is derived from active moieties of an active substance(s).
+To unambiguously link the strength to the medicinal product both the substance strength and the reference substance strength need to be specified in the PhPID Global Service system when the active ingredient is a salt/ester/pro-drug/hydrate\.
+The reference strength is derived from the active moiety i.e, the free acid or base of an active substance(s).
 However, the reference strength is not used for PhPID generation.